webplatform/docs-wpd/Infrastructure/reports/201503/index.md

 * [[WPD:Infrastructure/procedures/Create_new_database_credentials_configure_a_web_application_to_use_it|How to change database configuration and ensure every affected web application gets the new passswords]]
 * [[WPD:Infrastructure/procedures/Maintaining_ElasticSearch_cluster|How to maintain our new ElasticSearch cluster]], including notes on how automatic backups are made
 * [[WPD:Infrastructure/procedures/Maintaining_email_services|How to '''Maintain email services''']]

+== Soon? ==

+* Improve stats:
+** '''Purpose''': Get system health data as graph, over time ** Set in place statsd, fluentd, monit and other system health graph tools ** Get system metrics (Graphana?)
+** Get page load stats (i.e. what SOASTA does, but use open-source version; [http://www.lognormal.com/boomerang/doc/ Boomerang]), see {{OperationsTask|143}}
+** Attempt to merge data from ganglia into Graphana so we do not lose previous data

+* Centralized logging:
+** '''Purpose''': Aggregate and harmonize all log messages to see what happened (or happens) ** LogStash to process logs (and emails? see {{OperationsTask|127}}) ** Log rotation, and create archive files every year to prevent disk filling ** Network traffic review tool [http://www.haka-security.org/hakabana.html HaKabana]; "Visualize Haka traffic in real-time using Kibana and Elasticsearch.", see {{OperationsTask|142}}

+* Accounts web app:
+** PHP relying client; Create shared component compatible with Composer ** Factor out specific to MediaWiki as an extension, use new shared PHP component

+* Automatic deployment:
+** '''Purpose''': Ease to have contributors to see their work online ** Create typical deployment package (i.e. commands to run to get all dependencies, make a zip file, unpack on every servers) ** Homepage, see: [http://project.webplatform.org/infrastructure/issues/99 Story 99; Automating deployment of Home page] ** Project, see: [http://project.webplatform.org/infrastructure/issues/81 Story 81; Automating deployment of Project Management tool] (postpone?)
+** Wiki, see: [http://project.webplatform.org/infrastructure/issues/79 Story 79; Automating deployment of Wiki] ** Blog, see: [http://project.webplatform.org/infrastructure/issues/80 Story 80; Automating deployment of Blog]

+* Set in place deployment tests;
+** Cover all edge-cases a backend served by Varnish must have ** Cover all edge-cases a request served by Varnish should have ** Think of Behat/ReSpec for a server.
+See http://vincent.bernat.im/en/blog/2014-serverspec-test-infrastructure.html ** etc...